UFESL/gen-ai-bias/ensemble/blend/README.md

      - Reconstructions of real images with respect to the original real images.
      - Reconstructions of GAN-generated images with respect to the original real images.

-5. Once executed, the notebook saves the trained model weights, which can be reloaded in subsequent runs without needing to retrain.
+5. Once executed, the notebook saves the trained model weights.
+If using the saved weights, the training cells in the notebook can be skipped in subsequent runs.

 6. **Note**: The above folders (`celebA_class_dataset` and `gan_outputs`) are used by default by the notebook.
 However, any real and corresponding generated images can be used to train the model.
 Be sure to update the appropriate directories in the notebook if using a different dataset.